texfaq/texfaq.github.io/FAQ-LaTeX3.md

 will remain freely available and it will be fully documented at all levels.

-The LaTeX team's first product (LaTeX 2e) was delivered in 1994 (it's now properly called ''LaTeX'', since no other version is current).
+The LaTeX team's first product (LaTeX2e) was delivered in 1994 (it's now properly called ''LaTeX'', since no other version is current).

-LaTeX 2e was intended as a consolidation exercise, unifying several sub-variants of LaTeX while changing nothing whose change wasn't absolutely necessary.
+LaTeX2e was intended as a consolidation exercise, unifying several sub-variants of LaTeX while changing nothing whose change wasn't absolutely necessary.
 This has permitted the team to support a single version of LaTeX, in parallel with development of LaTeX3.